turingschool/curriculum/source/topics/fundamental_security.markdown

 ### Executing the Attack

-To attack this vulnerability, you can often easily use the browser or a non-browser HTTP client.
+This vulnerability can often be attacked right in the browser or via a non-browser HTTP client.

 #### In the Browser